gympass/engineering-hiring/README.md

-## Engineering at Gympass
+## Tech Life at Gympass

-Gympass is here to defeat inactivity and to help you find an activity to love.
-Spanning across 12 countries with over 800 activities, Gympass partners with companies to offer their employees unlimited access to the world's largest fitness network.
-Our company has over 1000 employees worldwide fighting to make the world a healthier place.

-We truly believe that technology is the heart of the company, so here you will find passionate engineers that are always looking for delivering top-notch solutions.

-If you are here, it means you are interested in joining us. :smile:

-### Brief summary on the daily life of a software engineer at Gympass
+#### About us

+We are a high-growth technology company disrupting the health and wellness space!
+From workouts and personal trainers to therapy and nutrition, Gympass is a complete corporate wellness platform that ignites and fuels every journey to feel good.
+We're reinventing wellbeing, making it engaging and accessible.
+Founded in 2012 and headquartered in New York, Gympass has 1600+ employees in 11 countries around the world.

+Technology is at the heart of our business: we are creating the best digital solution to help people achieve their wellbeing.
+We have a growing Tech team of 370+ Gympassers and 3 tech hubs, located in Brazil, Portugal, and the United States.
+We are divided into multicultural tribes and squads with a strong agile mindset.

+Here you’ll find passionate engineers focused on providing top-notch solutions and working with the latest technologies.
+Gympassers are…
+- Curious to learn and solve new technical challenges
+- Versatile and able to adapt to different situations
+- Collaborating with teams from all over the world
+- Critical thinkers that make decisions based on data
+- Eager to bring new ideas and aren’t afraid to take ownership! 😄

+#### Software engineering at Gympass

-You will have the opportunity to work with:
+At Gympass, Software Engineers have the opportunity to work with:

 - Large and scalable distributed systems
 - Building event-driven systems